PhD Students awarded with EFIS Grants & Catarina awarded EMBO and SPI grants

 Advancing glycan-driven strategies for colorectal cancer therapy

-Catarina’s work is focused on understanding how T cell glycosylation determines the progression of colorectal cancer, aiming to advance glycan-based strategies to improve current therapies and in particular immunotherapy.
-As part of her doctoral project, Catarina will go on a secondment in the laboratory of Professor Heinz Laubli, in Basel, Switzerland where she will learn and apply new experimental techniques to study how the interactions between glycans and glycan-binding proteins influence the CD8+ T cell response in colorectal cancer.
-In this way, her stay in Basel will contribute to understanding how this crucial layer of T cell function can be harnessed
+Catarina’s work focuses on understanding how T cell glycosylation determines the progression of colorectal cancer, aiming to advance glycan-based strategies to improve current therapies, particularly immunotherapy.
+As part of her doctoral project, Catarina will undertake a secondment at the laboratory of Professor Leonhard Moeckl at the Max Planck Institute for the Science of Light in Erlangen, Germany, where she will learn and apply new experimental techniques to study how T cell glycoengineering impacts the molecular organization of the glycocalyx and its function.
+In this way, her stay in Erlangen will contribute to understanding how this crucial layer of glycans in T cell function can be harnessed.

 Identifying predictive antibody glycosignatures in Crohn’s disease